kamilmielnik/scrabble-solver/README.md

 ## Develop

 - All commands below are meant to be executed in the root directory
-- It can take some time if you have never run some of these commands before
+- Some of these commands can take a lot of time if you have never run them before

 ### Setup